 Bear River City - Corinne is a somewhat small town located in the state of Utah.
 With a population of 5,736 people and just one neighborhood, Bear River City - Corinne is the 95th largest community in Utah.

-When you are in Bear River City - Corinne, you'll notice that it is more blue-collar than most other communities in America.
-37.46% of Bear River City - Corinne’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bear River City - Corinne is a blue-collar town, with 37.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bear River City - Corinne is a town of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Bear River City - Corinne who work in sales jobs (10.08%), office and administrative support (8.94%), and management occupations (8.86%).

 Also of interest is that Bear River City - Corinne has more people living here who work in computers and math than 95% of the places in the US.